CubeVic/My_notes/docs/Python/Scripts/create_excel_files.md

 			movies.writerow(x)
 ```

-so the full, first version of the script will be
+so the full, first version of the script will be, notice that there is a call to the function `writer` after the variable `data` is defined.

 ```python
 import csv